 Checklist for Moving to Bristol

-- Plan your move date – Choose your moving day and organize tasks leading up to it.
+- Plan your date: Choose your moving day and map out key tasks.